AdManteza/time_punch/README.md

 # README

 Small App for Teachers to clock-in and clock-out of their Daycare centre.
+Teachers are each issued a unique 6-digit alphanumeric code, which they then use to "clock in" or "clock out".

 To run locally:
 1) Clone this repo. `git@github.com:AdManteza/time_punch.git`